danilosarti/danilosarti.github.io/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I am interested in computational and statistical solutions applied into interdisciplinary contexts.
-Contact: danilo.estat@gmail.com
 education:
   courses:
   - course: PhD in Statistics Design and Analysis of Experiments